 According to Stanford Medicine, men and women have brain differences.
 This theoretically leads to more medical issues of a certain type in more men than women.
-For example, men are more prone to schizophrenia, autism, and dyslexia.
+For example, men are more prone to mental disorders such as schizophrenia, autism, and dyslexia.

 The trained team at an addiction treatment center specializing in care for men can effectively deal with these issues.
-Their eye is fine-tuned to look out for health disorders that could mean a dual diagnosis.
+Their eyes are fine-tuned to look out for health disorders that could mean a dual diagnosis.
 That way, they can gear treatment to work well without troubleshooting.

 3. Men relate more to their own gender.

-When a man attends a rehab for men, they are surrounded by male peers.
+When a man attends rehab for men, he is surrounded by male peers.
 While no two people are the same, they’ll likely face the same societal issues.
 Hence, the support from other men can validate them and create a strong circle of trust.
 Treatment and discourse can be male-centric.
 This isn’t the case in a mixed-gender setting, which could hinder the healing process.

-Further, men who struggle with a substance use disorder should consider a rehab for men.
+Men who struggle with a substance use disorder should consider rehab for men.
 First, it’s necessary to understand what a substance use disorder is.
 The American Psychiatric Association (APA) describes this health condition as complex.
 It says that the key mark is an uncontrollable desire to use substances regardless of deeply harmful consequences.